Best Fireproof Safe for Cash and Documents

 • Not waterproof

-Best Portable Fire Box: SentrySafe CHW20221
+Best Portable Fire Box

-This box isn’t as fire resistant as other models, but it still has a UL rating so you can be sure the documents you keep inside will be safe for at least half an hour in a fire.
+This box isn’t as fire-resistant as other models, but it still has a UL rating, so you can be sure the documents you keep inside will be safe for at least half an hour in a fire.

-The box is also ELT Verified for 72 hours of submersion to protect your valuables from flood damage.
+The box is also ELT-verified for 72 hours of submersion to protect your valuables from flood damage.

 The big advantage of this fireproof box over other safes is its portability.
-At 20 pounds, it’s less than half the weight of the Honeywell 1104 and light enough that most adults can carry it up and down stairs or between your home and vehicle.
+At 20 pounds, it’s less than half the weight of the Honeywell 1104 and light enough that most adults can carry it up and down stairs or between their home and vehicle.
 Of course, this also makes it easier for someone to steal…

 • Lightweight